 Rodemaker rallies Florida State to 35-31 win at Louisville

-LOUISVILLE, Ky.
-(AP) Quarterback Tate Rodemaker came off the bench to lead Florida State to a come-from-behind 35-31 victory over Louisville on Friday night.
+LOUISVILLE, Ky. – Quarterback Tate Rodemaker came off the bench to lead Florida State to a come-from-behind 35-31 victory over Louisville on Friday night.

 The sophomore came in after Jordan Travis suffered a lower left leg injury with a little more than four minutes left in the second quarter and Florida State down 21-14.
 All the Valdosta, Georgia native did was lead the Seminoles to three, 75-yard second-half scoring drives.
 The last came with 7:54 left with a sensational 2-yard catch in the end zone by Johnny Wilson that put the Seminoles (3-0, 1-0 Atlantic Coast Conference) up for good.